Skip to content ↓

 Medium term

-To ensure that all children have a secure understanding of the basics of how to write a sentence and to ensure they are ready to write for different purposes, all children are taught, ‘The Place Value of Punctuation and Grammar’ unit of work from Grammarsaurus at the beginning of every academic year (in autumn 2 for Year 3 children).
-Teachers plan daily lessons, over a minimum of 4 weeks, teaching children the grammatical skills they will need to write effectively.
+To ensure that all children have a secure understanding of the basics of how to write a sentence and to ensure they are ready to write for different purposes, all children are taught, ‘The Place Value of Punctuation and Grammar’ unit of work from Grammarsaurus at the beginning of every academic year..
+Teachers plan daily lessons, over 3 weeks, teaching children the grammatical skills they will need to write effectively.
+The English leader has mapped out the sequence of lessons to follow for each year group.

 Once children have a secure understanding of the basics, teachers then deliver inspiring writing lessons linked to quality texts.
 Three to four texts are carefully selected for each year group to inspire them to write effectively, covering a range of genres (fiction and nonfiction).